 Susan Pourfar (Dr. Deborah Radisch, the State Pathologist whose damning testimony sealed Michael’s conviction and the resulting sentence of life imprisonment – he did eight years before his release).

-Toni Collette, although in a smaller role, is equally superb.
+Toni Collette, although in a more minor role, is equally superb.
 You can pick out several of her scenes that are so memorable they go into your TV database for life.
 Kathleen is miserable.
-She knows that she is being used to supporting not only Michael but his four children as well.
+She knows she is used to supporting Michael and his four children.
 In addition, Michael is bisexual, and he spends a lot of time cruising the clandestine gay pickup spots of Durham.
-She has an inkling that he is screwing around.
+She has a clue that he is screwing around.
 The feeling that he does not love her anymore.
-There are two scenes where her pain and her sorrow are conveyed with absolute precision.
+There are two scenes where her pain and sorrow are conveyed precisely.
 In one, we are at a party hosted, of course, by Kathleen.
 She is drinking a little too much, as always, and after talking with Michael and a few guests, goes silent for a few seconds and then jumps into the swimming pool.
 It catches you off-guard and is the perfect cri de coeur.
 On the other, she is hosting a political fundraiser for Michael and has invited an avant-garde dance group to perform.
 Campos cuts and moves his camera so that we are involved in the dance but are also privy to Colette’s face, which is tiring.
 It’s a magnificent scene.
 Then, in one hard-to-take episode, we witness Kathleen’s death not once but TWICE.
 At first, Michael is innocent, and she trips and falls by herself.
 In the second, Michael pushes her.
-You almost have to avert your gaze, but there is nothing gratuitous about it.
+You almost have to avert your gaze, but nothing feels gratuitous.

 The rest of the cast is uniformly excellent, with Stuhlbarg a standout as the uber defense attorney (a momentous year from him with his riveting performance as Richard Slacker in “Dopesick”), DeWitt as sister Candace, a fury of revenge, and Posey who makes every effort to impress as southern belle assistant DA Freda Black.

-Only the final episode is a disappointment and should not have been added, I think.
-The trial is over, and we leave Durham behind and move to Paris, where Binoche’s Sophie Brunet becomes the central character.
+The final episode is disappointing and should not have been added.
+The trial is over, and we leave Durham behind and move to Paris, where Juliette’s Binoche’s Sophie Brunet becomes the central character.
 She is fine.
-More than fine.
+She’s more than satisfactory.
 However, her discussions – arguments, really – with de Lestrade and Poncet are so off that they push the series down to another level.
-Poncet, especially, is very badly served.
+Poncet, especially, is very poorly served.
 He is purely there as a sounding board for Brunet.
 It hurts us to hear an intelligent man talk this way.
 What must it have been like for him?